jakerogers2022/AdverfunEAS/index.md

  4. Started exploring a new location, but no map trail is showing up?
     - Make sure you have access to the internet when starting a new location so the map can be downloaded.

+**Adverfun**
+ Common Questions:
+ 1. Do I as a user make money from this app?
+    - No, the developer of the app may make money from advertisements
+ 2. Why aren't ads showing up?
+    - Users can only watch 10 ads a day
+    -  The ads may be stopped for a period of time in which none will be shown
+ 3. What do I do if the app stops working?
+    - Please email this1is1so1awesome@gmail.com with concerns

 ThisIsSoAwesome 2022